DLTK's Crafts for Kids

 - Let dry.

 - OPTIONAL: cover in a coat of clear varnish.
-This will
+This will make it last

 - Close the template window after printing to return to this screen.